-Please enjoy this Free Valentine dot to dot.
+Please enjoy this Free Valentine Dot to Dot to Dot.

 Click the image to download the PDF.
 Read the directions.
 Print off the “easy” or “hard” puzzle.
-Fill in the To: and From: sections.
-Give it to a special someone for them to solve.
+Fill in the To: and From: Give it to a special someone for them to solve.

-This freebie is a sample of one of my Dottoo Dots skip counting number puzzles.
+This freebie is a sample of one of my Dot to Dot to Dot skip counting number puzzles.
 These puzzles have a twist.
 If you don’t follow the pattern and skip over the extra dots, the picture doesn’t work.
-Learn or practice skip counting by 2s, starting at 1.
+Learn or practise skip counting by 2s, starting at 1.
 Have fun and stay sharp.

-This single dot to dot puzzle is a Free Dottoo Dots Thanksgiving Activity.
+This single puzzle is a Free Dot to Dot to Dot Thanksgiving Activity.
 Count by 3s to find the hidden picture.
-Click the image or this link to see and download the PDF from Teachers Pay Teachers.
+Click the image to download a copy of the puzzle.

-Dottoo Dots are not your mother’s connect the dot puzzles.
+These are not your mother’s connect the dot puzzles.
 They skip count by 1s, 2s, 3s, 4s, 5s, 6s, 7s, 8s, 9s, and 10s, and they have extra dots.
 Follow the pattern, skip the extra dots, and reveal the picture.

 Each Holiday collection has over 13 different puzzles, with a “hard” and “easy” version of most of them.
 There is Halloween, Christmas, Valentine’s Day, and Easter, as well as a Spring & Summer and a Snowflake collection.
 Incorporate these puzzles into your number sense, operations, and patterning instruction and assessment.
-Use them in whole class instruction, as part of your math centres, or for a fun but educational holiday activity to do with your class.
+Use them in whole-class instruction, as part of your math centres, or for a fun but educational holiday activity to do with your class.

 Get the Free Teacher Package that shows you how to manage the puzzles in the classroom, describes ways to include them in your math lessons, and how to analyze your students’ errors to know where they are on the Number Sense continuum.